thebigmunch/audio-metadata/docs/index.rst

 audio-metadata
 ==============

-audio-metadata is a library for reading and, in the future, writing metadata from audio files.
+audio-metadata is a library for reading and, in the future, writing audio metadata.

 Getting Started